eddiejessup/SublimeFilterFile/Readme.md

 ### Low-level functionality

-The package provides a command, `filter_file`, that takes one required string argument, `cmd_key`.
+The package provides a command, `filter_file`, that takes one required string argument, `key`.
 This key is used to look up a filter command from a list specified in the plugin settings (explained in the 'Configuration' section).
 The key should map to a list of strings, representing a command, potentially with arguments.

 This command is run with the path of the file in the current view appended to the list of arguments.
 If the command's return code is zero, then the current view's contents are replaced by the standard output produced by running the command.